Vansh-Rajput/DevTinder/README.md

+# Devtinder API's

+-dividing our apis into routers using expressRouter, putting all the apis together is nota best practise

+ authRouter
+- post /login
+- post /signup
+- post /logout

+  profileRouter
+- get/profile/edit
+- patch/profile/edit
+- patch/profile/password

+  connection req Router

+- post /request/send/:status/:userId      can use this dynamically where status is either ignored,interested things to consider in this case :-
+- duplicate requests again n again.
+- if a user sent u a req, you cannot send in return {considering u didnt responded the req of user initially}
+- sending req to person who doesnt exist in DB

+- post /request/review/accepted/:requestId
+- post /request/review/rejected/:requestId

+  userRouter
+- get /connections
+- get /requests/received

+# About GET,POST ETC...

+- POST, GET, etc., are just names — in the end, you as the developer can write any logic inside any route.
+  But there's an important catch:
+  In real-world systems, it's not just about code working — it's about following standards and expectations.

+- your team at production may find your code confusing if you would use any logic inside get,post...
+- firewalls treat get,post req differently, changing there behav might cause issues..

 # About Routes in Express
 - Avoid using '/' on top as it will over write all other routes if mentioned, it works like a wildcard....
 - use it at last, and provide rest of the unique routes first...